 The emergency fund serves as a safety net for life’s unexpected events such as a car breaking down.
 This is only a beginner emergency fund and you will add more money later.

 List all of your debts from smallest to largest excluding mortgages and student loans.
 Begin to pay off those debts beginning with the smallest amount.
 Throw as much money as possible to the smallest amount while paying the minimum amounts on all other debts.
 Once you have paid off the smallest amount move on to the next smallest amount applying all money towards that bill.

 Now it is time to build your full emergency fund.
-Dave Ramsey recommends savings 3-6 months of living expenses for emergencies like an unexpected layoff.
+Dave Ramsey recommends saving 3-6 months of living expenses for emergencies like an unexpected layoff.

-Most Americans retire in their 60’s and have little to no money saved up to enjoy the rest of their lives.
+Most Americans retire in their 60s and have little to no money saved up to enjoy the rest of their lives.
 By investing 15% toward your retirement fund, you are securing your future so that when you’re done working you won’t have to worry about money.

 5. Save money toward your children’s college fund

 Now that you’re out of debt, have an emergency fund, and have money saved toward retirement it is now time to invest in your